synetica/enlink-decoder/README.md

 - Modbus Interval Value – for Modbus data types which do not accumulate, e.g. Voltage, Current, Temperature etc.
 - Modbus Cumulative Value – for Modbus data types which are linked to a value which accumulates, e.g. kWh, Volume etc.

-The first byte indicates which of the 32 available Modbus items is being accessed (0 to 31), followed by the Modbus Value represented as a 32 bit floating point value ([IEEE754](https://en.wikipedia.org/wiki/IEEE_754) format).
+The first byte indicates which of the 32 available Modbus items is being accessed (0 to 31), followed by the Modbus Value represented as a 32 bit floating point value ([IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) format).
 Interval Value types are used for instantaneous values, such as Voltage, Current, Temperature, Pressure etc. Cumulative Values are used for items such as energy consumption and total volume.

 > Example Payload Data: `10 04 41 BC 7A E1`